YasaminAsadian/Final_5001/README.md

 Guide

 In order to run this code, you simply need to run the python file ‘run_game_of_life.py’ from the terminal.
 I have also provided a test.py file which tests if the code runs without any failures in any given steps.
 When you run the run_game_of_life.py, you should be able to see an animation that demonstrates the evolution of cells.
+Please note that the main directory contains the run_game_of_life.py for running the game, a test.py file for testing the codes and a sample run in the form of a movie animation.
+The functions directory contains four python files which each includes a function required for running this project.

 Installation Instructions

-There is no installation required for this code as it just shows an animation.
+There is no installation required for this code as it shows an animation as the end result.

 Code Review